plone/volto-addon-ci/README.md

         $ yo @plone/volto --skip-install
         $ yarn

-2. Add-on resolutions don't work with `workspaces`, thus you'll need to define `resolutions` within Volto project.
+2. Add-on `resolutions` don't work with `workspaces` (development mode), thus you'll need to define `resolutions` within Volto project.
+To tackle this issue, this Docker image automatically extracts `resolutions` from add-on and add them also to the Volto project before running tests.

 3. [See also](https://medium.com/swlh/welcome-to-dependency-hell-754a896f0440)